 In each of the categories, the score is computed based on checks which failed and which passed.
-You can see exactly what was successful, what not and can read details about each check.
+You can see precisely what was successful, what not and can read details about each check.
 On top of this, some categories contain a list of additional manual checks - steps which cannot be validated automatically but are still important and worth testing.

 The first category is Performance.
-It is no doubt a very important area to focus on.
+It is no doubt a crucial area to focus on.
 Especially since many users tend to have a low-quality network connection or access your site from mobile devices.
-Lighthouse takes this into consideration and simulates slow network connection and slow CPU.
+Lighthouse can take this into consideration and can simulate a slow network connection and slow CPU.
 You may be surprised how bad your site performance is under such circumstances.
+This can be configured before running the audit.

 But what's really useful is that the tool recommends you different ways how to increase the performance in your case with real data - that is how much time can you actually save by addressing various issues.